Officer-involved shooting in Mojave

-On Saturday, March 21, 2020, at about 11:36 a.m., deputies from the Mojave Substation were dispatched to a report of a male subject refusing to leave the Family Dollar in the 2300-block of Highway 58.
+On Monday, March 23, 2020, at about 2:31 p.m., deputies from the Mojave Substation were dispatched to a peace disturbance involving a female and her adult son in the 3000-block of Pat Avenue.

-Deputies arrived and contacted the subject.
-During the interaction, the subject became combative and a physical altercation took place between the subject and responding deputies.
-An officer-involved shooting ensued.

-Deputies and responding paramedics performed life-saving measures, but the subject was pronounced deceased on scene.
+During their investigation, deputies determined the female was a victim of an assault and received information there were multiple firearms inside the residence.
+Deputies obtained an arrest warrant for the suspect, a 50-year-old male.
+Deputies made multiple attempts to get the suspect to surrender however he did not respond.
+As deputies attempted to serve the warrant, the suspect began to shoot at deputies from inside the residence.
+Deputies returned fire and struck the suspect, who was pronounced deceased at the scene.

+No deputies were injured during this incident.
+As a result of this officer-involved shooting, three (3) deputies were placed on routine administrative leave.

 Homicide detectives arrived on scene and assumed command of the investigation.
 This investigation is ongoing.
-Anyone with information is encouraged to call the Sheriff’s Office at (661) 861-3110 or the Secret Witness Hotline at (661) 322-4040.
+Anyone with information is encouraged to call the Sheriff’s Office at (661) 861-3110.

+The name of the suspect will be withheld pending positive identification and notification by the Coroner’s Office.

 (0) comments